 My colleague Kurt in Brussels recently told me a customer experience story he experienced first-hand.

 “We were just about to move into our newly built house and we were enormously frustrated with the poor service provided by our energy supplier, or rather the lack of service.
 That day I was contacted by my local bank on my cell phone.
-The agent was very friendly and started by asking me about my day and how everything was going.
+The associate was very friendly and started by asking me about my day and how everything was going.
 I told him the situation and how frustrated I was with the idea of having no electricity when moving my family into our new house.

 Shortly afterwards, my cell phone rang again.
-It was the same bank agent.
+It was the same bank associate.
 ‘I just wanted to tell you I have reached out to someone I know at the utility company and you should have power within the next couple of hours.’
 I was blown away.
 This was totally unexpected.
 I have lost count of the number of people I have told this story to!”

 Any CXO would be proud to have a customer experience story like this circulated about their brand, perhaps even going viral on social media.
 With one single interaction, Kurt had become an international brand advocate.
 The employee’s empathy and proactive outreach sparked the excellent experience.
-The agent was empowered to deal with Kurt as a human being, not just a call or ticket number.
+The associate was empowered to deal with Kurt as a human being, not just a call or ticket number.
 He felt that the company cared about him, and is willing to share the story with anyone who will listen.

 With so much focus on technologies and tools to influence engagement and loyalty, it’s important to step back and remember that human connection plays the biggest role in driving customer loyalty.
 And it must start from the top, with leadership vision and commitment to enable employees to provide outstanding experiences systematically and consistently.